 Most of us want to be happier.
 Most of what we do in life seems to be driven towards having a happier life.
 But the problem is that we believe that happiness is something outside ourselves, that we are looking to buy, get or achieve.
 We believe that we’d be happier if we weren’t so behind in life – if we could just lose the weight, buy the house, get the dream job, or meet the right person – like everybody else seems to.
 But here is my secret – and it’s a big one:

 Happiness is not something that you find, buy or get – you create it.

-ALL emotions are literally created by the thoughts in our mind.
+ALL emotions are literally created by the thoughts in our minds.
 I know it seems kind of simple, but it is oh.
 So.
 Powerful.
-If you are thinking that you’re falling behind in life, then, of course, the emotions that are going to come up for you are going to be around inadequacy, sadness, anxiety, just to name a few.
-It doesn’t always seem that those thoughts and feelings are within our control, but I promise you, from my experience, it is truly is a choice.
+If you are thinking that you’re falling behind in life, then, of course, the emotions that are going to come up for you are going to be inadequacy, sadness, and anxiety, just to name a few.
+It doesn’t always seem that those thoughts and feelings are within our control, but I promise you, from my experience, it is truly a choice.
 And when you change how you feel, you can change how you behave and it will change the results you have in your life.

 So, where do you even start?